-The school will make every endeavour to acknowledge parent complaints within 2 working days and to effect a resolution to all parent complaints within a time frame of 14 working days and resolve within 21 working days.
+The school will make every endeavour to acknowledge any parental complaints within 2 working days and to plan a resolution to all complaints within a time frame of 14 working days and resolve them within 21 working days.
+If the resolution provided by the school is not to the satisfaction of the complainant, the matter can be escalated to HQ for resolution within the next 7 working days.